 small space

-Living in a boat, your living space is restricted when compared to a house.
+Living in a boat, our living space is restricted when compared to a house.
 Our home contains our food, fuel, sailing and maintenance gear.
 It's a lot to carry and to manage.
-When choosing to live in a small space, you've got to learn to cohabit with these items.
+When choosing to live in a small space, we had to learn to cohabit with these items.

-Our space is small, but in the winter our space shrinks further because our two road bikes are allergic to wetness.
-One morning, having forgotten to check the weather, we woke up to find our boat with a thick blanket of snow—our bikes did not enjoy the experience, and neither did we because we had to dig them out.
+In the winter our space shrinks further because our two road bikes are allergic to wetness.
+One morning, having forgotten to check the weather, we woke up to find our boat with a thick blanket of snow, our bikes did not enjoy the experience, and neither did we because we had to dig them out.

 Our limited arsenal of tools does not include a shovel, and so we took turns kicking snow off the deck and flicking it off with a dust pan.
 Bikes take up room, but they cut the distance between our ship and the grocery store.
 They earn their keep.